xythobuz/OpenRaider/README.md

 ## Usage

-See the original `README.old` file.
-In the Main Menu, &lt;Esc&gt; will allow you to select a level to play.

 ### Configuration file

 OpenRaider will try to load `~/.OpenRaider/OpenRaider.init` or, if it doesn't exist, `OpenRaider.init` from the current directory.